artem-streltsov/blockchain-research/2024-03-01-introduction-to-web3.md

 ### Scalability
 Some Web3 platforms struggle with scalability, resulting in slow transaction processing times and high fees during periods of network congestion.

-## Conclusion
-Web3 represents a promising evolution of the internet, prioritizing decentralisation and user empowerment.
-Despite challenges, it has a substantial potential to create a more inclusive and secure online environment.